Tewabe’s Journey: From Shoe Shiner to Successful Entrepreneur

 “Since the arrival of LISEC, my business has experienced a noteworthy transformation.
 I have gained access to a variety of bazaars and market activities, utilizing the market strategies and connections that LISEC has provided,” he added.

-“Additionally, the project has been supportive in securing loans from microfinance institution, further supporting my endeavors.
+“Additionally, the project has been supportive in securing loans from microfinance institution, further supporting my endeavours.
 I really want to thank the project.
 My business couldn’t go this far if I didn’t get the support.”

 For the past three years, LISEC Green Jobs Project supported 17 existing MSMEs in the leather sector and has trained more than 600 unemployed women and youth in five TVET and Polytechnic colleges of Modjo, Adama, Bishoftu, Dukem and Sebeta in the leather sector.